 Stephen Freed, CEO & Co-founder of Dignity Coconuts

 Raised near New York City, he finished his BA at Gordon College.
-Stephen served as the CEO and President of International Teams (IT) from 1996-2005, and as International Director from 2005-2009, leading over a 1,000 staff in 61 countries.
+Stephen served as the CEO and President of International Teams from 1996-2005, and as International Director from 2005-2009, leading over a 1,000 staff in 61 countries.
 In 2009-2010, Stephen transitioned from International Director to establish missional business enterprises full time, beginning with Dignity.
-Stephen, with his wife and Australian Shepherd, reside in St. Paul, MN, USA.
+Stephen and his wife reside in St. Paul, MN, USA.

 Raised near Minneapolis, MN, Erik started his business career at age 18 owning a branch of Student Works Painting in Arizona to pay for tuition and provide summer jobs for his friends.
 He finished his degree in Business Administration from Azusa Pacific University.
 After a year of humanitarian work in war-torn Iraq (2003-2004), Erik joined the non-profit International Teams, helping community development teams in Africa, Middle East and Asia.
 In 2012, Erik joined Stephen, his father-in-law, in starting Dignity.
-Erik currently resides in St. Paul, MN with his wife, Bet, and their two squirrely children.
+Erik currently resides in St. Paul, MN with his wife, their two squirrely children and border collie.